varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/getting-started/GettingKobweb.md

 ---
-follows: WhatIsKobweb
+follows: Videos
 ---

-The first step is to get the Kobweb binary.
+The first step for starting with Kobweb is to get the Kobweb binary.
 You can install it, download it, and/or build it, so we'll include instructions for all these approaches.

+When in doubt, we recommend installation via one of the package managers we support.

 ## Install the Kobweb binary